flipifucan/BootCampSecurity/WEEK_14/README.md

 What is the response status code?

+        200 OK good to go.

 What web server is handling this HTTP response?

+        Server: Apache

 Does this response have a user session associated to it?

+        "YES" Set-Cookie: SessionID=5

 What kind of content is likely to be in the [page content] response body?

+        The body will contain this Content-Type: text/html; charset=UTF-8 and any CSS you may have.

 If your class covered security headers, what security request headers have been included?